BsmQwerty/CardanoContractNFT/README.md

     3. Main contract function nftContract: This function initializes the contract and starts listening to the defined endpoints.

     4. Payment functions payUSDT and payADA: These functions handle the payment process in either USDT or ADA.
-They ensure that the user pays the minimum required amount (1,000,000 in this example) and then call the mintNft function to create a new NFT.
+They ensure that the user pays the minimum required amount  and then call the mintNft function to create a new NFT.

     5. Minting function mintNft: This function randomly chooses a rarity for the new NFT, creates a token name based on the rarity, and mints the NFT.
 It also requires the user to pay a fixed amount of USDT.